svc8675309/wardrobe/README.md

     ( Wardrobe Storage Unit ), created when this app is first launched, or by using the included camera.
     All state including article selections, ratings, and album contents are stored locally.

+## Images / Icons

+    To keep this repo public I had to gitignore my licensed ( www.flaticon.com ) images.
+So when you see code like

+    ...
+Constants.open ?  require('../../assets/open-resources ...

+    Basically I provide some font-awesome and custom images for opensource, then change the setting locally to use my "Store bought" local resources image dir for distribution.

 ## Usage

 ![wCa](/assets/open-resources/wardrobe-sm.png)